Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Experimental setup and results

-\insertfig{ht}{FigPaper_cascada_5CB_W}{9.0}{6.75}{Experimental spectra of the coherences measured in nematic 5CB.
-The time $t_p$ is set to prepare the weak or $\mathcal{W}$-order ($t_p = 69 \mu$s).
-The $\mu$-axis shows a combination of spectra obtained for different coherence orders, that are symmetric with respect to zero order.
-Each coherence spectrum is limited to $\pm$25 kHz.
-The reversion block corresponds to a single MREV8 sequence where the total reversion time $\tau =12 \tau_1$ is varied in steps of $120 \mu$s by increasing the delays $\tau_1$.}
+\insertfig{ht}{fig:ExpCM_5CB_W}{FigPaper_cascada_5CB_W}{9.0}{6.75}{Experimental spectra of the coherences measured in nematic 5CB.
+The time $t_p$ is set to prepare the weak or $\mathcal{W}$-order ($t_p = 69\un{\mu s}$).
+The $\mu$-axis shows the series of MQC spectra (symmetric with respect to zero-order).
+Each spectrum is limited to $\nu_M = 25\un{kHz}$ and to a maximum coherence time $t_M = 400\un{\mu s}$.
+The reversion block corresponds to a single MREV8 sequence where the total reversion time $\tau$ is varied in steps of $120\un{\mu s}$.}

-The evolution of the multi-spin single-quantum coherence is worth to be analyzed separately: \fig{FigPaper_EvolEspCoer1_5CB}(a) shows a stack plot of the single quantum spectra $\mu = 1$ obtained under the initial condition $\cal{W}$ for different values of $\tau$.
-Notice that, in terms of \eq{S_Fourier_ge_CL}, the shape of these single quantum ($\nu_1 = 1$) spectra correspond to

-It is then expectable that they differ from the NMR spectrum, which corresponds to the single-spin, single-quantum coherence $\lambda_1 = \Lambda_1 = 1$.
+The evolution of the multi-spin single-quantum coherence deserves a separate analysis: \fig{fig:C1_5CB_W}(a) shows a stack plot of the single-quantum spectra from \fig{fig:ExpCM_5CB_W} ($\mathcal{W}$ condition) at different values of $\tau$.
+Notice that, the shape of these spectra correspond to \eq{eq:nq_cspec} with $\zeta > 1$ and $\mu=1$.
+It is then expectable that they differ from the FID spectrum, which corresponds to the single-spin, single-quantum coherence with $\zeta=\Lambda=\mu=1$.
+To display the frequency content as a function of the reversion time, \fig{fig:C1_5CB_W}(b) shows the amplitudes at some fixed frequency values, normalized to the corresponding maximum value.
+Following Refs.\cite{SegZam11,SegZam13} we fit the amplitude decay data with Gaussian functions (dashed curves)